Xceptance/XCMailr/xcmailr-resources/readme.md

  * First option (after you've changed sth. and want to check your changes), the development-mode:
     * cd into the 'xcmailr-webapp' folder
     * execute 'mvn clean jetty:run' to clean up the target-folder (if existent) and run the app in development-mode inside an embedded-jetty running on localhost:8080
+    * NOTE1: The webapp does not check whether the database and the tables exist.
+On the first run, you must set "%dev.ebean.ddl.run" and "%dev.ebean.ddl.generate" in application.conf to "true" to execute the "create table"-scripts and run the app successfully. (after that, you should set these values to "false" again, otherwise the database will be dropped and recreated after each server-reload)
+    * NOTE2 (especially for contributors): You probably want to change the configuration-file in dev-mode.
+Thereby you should either set a gitignore (or svn:ignore) to prevent that your personal data (e.g. the mailservice-login) will be committed to the repository or you can place another application.conf at /home/yourUsername/conf/ .
+The ninja-framework uses Apache Commons Configuration to read the file and this will search for the file at first in this folder.
+In both cases you have to care that the .conf-files at ./xcmailr-webapp/src/main/java/conf and ./xcmailr-resources/conf are up-to-date and contain all necessary keys
  * Second option (to create the build-folder):
     * cd into the home-directory of the xcmailr
     * run 'mvn clean package' to create the build-folder